 There had been precedents, of course.
 The Stars on 45 series of the early 80s had performed a similar trick, but Jive Bunny’s astonishing success eclipsed any competitors, cleverly cross-stitching some of the most memorable recordings of the rock ‘n’ roll age for maximum nostalgic appeal.

-The faceless act were represented in public by a cartoon rabbit and had eleven entries in the UK singles chart between July 1989 and November 1991.
+The faceless act was represented in public by a cartoon rabbit and had eleven entries in the UK singles chart between July 1989 and November 1991.

 While Jive Bunny never enjoyed the credibility for their cannibalism that artists like Afrika Bambaataa later would for sampling, the Pickles laughed all the way to the bank.